 Q: You sell GROW Bananas.
 What is GROW?

 A: We love talking about organic GROW bananas!
 GROW Bananas are a product of Organics Unlimited.
 GROW refers to The GROW Foundation (Giving Resources and Opportunities to Workers), an international outreach initiative with the mission to ensure that field workers receive a living wage for a day's work and are treated according to internationally accepted standards.
 The GROW Foundation supports many efforts that improve the lives of workers and their communities and has a close relationship with Project Amigo, a project of Rotary International.
 GROW helps provide educational opportunities, dental and vision support, clean drinking water via filtering facilities, storage, and education to residents on appropriate drinking water practices.
 GROW also provides higher-education opportunities to children from banana-growing communities, discounted milk for growing children, and opportunities for micro-loans along with business skills education to young members of the community.

 Q: What are sulfites?

 A: Sulfites (sulfur dioxide) are a fruit preservative used widely in dried fruits and most notably wine.
-Most wines contain sulfur, whether naturally occurring, or used as an additive to preserve freshness, and to inhibit actions of microbes, or yeast in the bottle.
+Most wines contain sulfur to preserve freshness whether naturally occurring or as an additive.
 Sulfites have been used since the earliest days of wine making, and have been found in ancient storage jugs.
-Organic Wine, and Biodynamic Wine both contain sulfites, UNLESS, it states clearly on the label “no detectable sulfites”.
+Organic wine and Biodynamic wine both contain naturally occurring sulfites, UNLESS it states clearly on the label “no detectable sulfites.”

 Q: Why does the cheese I am used to buying taste different?